Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`wdesk_sdk`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/wdesk_sdk/-/blob/test/unit/browser/segregated_tests/memory_leakers/truss_2/workspaces_module/components/sidebar_brand_test.dart#L22)

-The rendered DOM is printed in the error message of failing `ByTestId` queries.
+The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
 This is the DOM for the element we are trying to access:

 ```html
 <div